Why It Works

 Add broth, Pickapeppa sauce, Worcestershire sauce, onion powder, cayenne, curry, allspice, salt, bay leaves, and thyme.
-Stir to combine, reduce heat to low and simmer, stirring occasionally, until most of the liquid is evaporated, about 20 minutes.
+Stir to combine, reduce heat to low and simmer, stirring occasionally, until most of the liquid has evaporated, about 20 minutes.
 Remove from heat.
 Discard bay leaves and thyme sprigs.
 Taste and adjust seasonings, if needed.
 Add breadcrumbs and stir thoroughly.

-Adjust oven rack to lower-middle position and preheat oven to 375°F.
+Adjust oven rack to lower-middle position and preheat oven to 375°F (190°C).

-Set patties on a parchment-lined baking sheet and bake until dough is golden brown and cooked through, about for 25 to 35 minutes.
+Set patties on a parchment-lined baking sheet and bake until dough is golden brown and cooked through, about 25 to 35 minutes.
 Let stand 5 minutes before serving.

 If you're planning on serving these to a crowd, it's possible to par-bake them 3/4 of the way.
 Just remove them from the oven after about 25 minutes.
-Prior to serving, preheat the oven to 400°F and finish cooking them for another 15 or so minutes, until crust is cooked through and filling is warm.
+Prior to serving, preheat the oven to 400°F (200°C) and finish cooking them for another 15 or so minutes, until the crust is cooked through and the filling is warm.